rjkerrison/webdev-2507/w2/d1/1-dom-selectors/readme.md

+---
+layout: default
+title: DOM Selectors
+parent: The DOM
+grand_parent: Week 2
+nav_order: 2
+---

 # DOM selectors

 DOM selectors allow you to select HTML elements from the DOM, all of the elements have access to different properties / methods.

-Here is a small tailored list of the most usefull ones:
+Here is a small tailored list of the most useful ones:

 - `document.querySelector(cssSelector)`
 - `document.querySelectorAll(cssSelector)`